dart-lang/sdk/pkg/js/README.md

 ```

 If you want to use `printOptions` from Dart, you cannot simply pass a Dart `Map`
-object – they are are "opaque" in JavaScript.
+object – they are "opaque" in JavaScript.

 Instead, create a Dart class with both the `@JS()` and